RedisLabs/redislabs-docs/content/platforms/kubernetes/_index.md

     kubectl exec -it redispack-deployment-709212938-765lg "/opt/redislabs/bin/rladmin" cluster create name cluster.local username cihan@redislabs.com password redislabs123 flash_enabled

-We will need the ip address of the first node to be able to instruct the following nodes to join the cluster.
+We need the ip address of the first node to instruct the following nodes to join the cluster.

     kubectl exec -it redispack-deployment-709212938-765lg ifconfig | grep "inet addr"